JohnAnthony/MSP430-Diceroller/Tutorial/Tutorial.md

 The language we will be using is C, which I consider to be the only sane choice for microcontroller programming, but you can use anything you like via GCC front-ends if you are insane.
 The program is almost trivially small (get used to this if you are working with microcontrollers) and I won't be covering anything "complex" such as interrupts, although I will recommend further reading that will allow you to become an excellent microcontroller programmer.

-## SOFTWARE

-I've provided everything you need in regards to software on my [github repository](

 ## HARDWARE: